webhookdb/webhookdb-cli/MANUAL.md

 ### delete

-Delete the sync target and stop any further syncing.
-The table being synced to is not modified.
+Delete the database sync target and stop any further syncing.
+The database being synced to is not modified.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

 **--target, -t**="": Sync target opaque id.
-Run `webhookdb sync list` to see a list of all your sync targets.
+Use `webhookdb dbsync list` to see a list of all your database sync targets.

 ### list

-List all sync targets for the given organization.
+List all database sync targets for the given organization.

 **--format, -f**="": Format of the output.
 One of: json, csv, table, raw (default: table)